-This article explores the legal issues surrounding swimming pool injuries, with information about getting the help of a legal professional.
-See Drowning and Homeowner Liability: Invitees, Licensees, and Trespassers for more information.
+This article explores the legal issues surrounding swimming pool injuries.
+Swimming pool accident cases involve personal injury claims under premises liability laws.
+These laws concern harms that occur as a result of dangerous conditions in a property owner's pool area.
+See drowning liability and Homeowner Liability: Invitees, Licensees, and Trespassers for more information.

 The Non-Fatal Swimming Pool Injury

-The results of swimming pool drain injuries can be catastrophic: if a child's bottom covers the drain portal of a wading pool, the corresponding suction force can disembowel them through a ruptured rectum.
-Even a slight change in pressure can trigger such pool injuries, according to the U.S. Consumer Product Safety Commission.
-The U.S. Lifesaving Association reported that lifeguards prevented more than 564,000 water-related injuries in 2009.
+The results of swimming pool drain injuries can be catastrophic.
+If a person's bottom covers the drain portal of a wading pool, a horrifying personal injury case may ensue.
+The corresponding suction force can disembowel them through a ruptured rectum.
+Even a slight change in pressure can trigger such swimming injuries.

 Swimming Pool Dangers

-Because the colon, intestines, rectum, and GI tract are often damaged in certain pool injuries, victims of swimming pool disembowelment and evisceration generally have a colostomy that allows the removal of human waste from their body via a bag attached to the abdomen.
-Disembowelment victims may also have to be fed intravenously, be more susceptible to infection, and have their movement severely restricted.
+Because the colon, intestines, rectum, and GI tract are often damaged in certain pool injuries, extended treatment is needed.
+Victims of swimming pool disembowelment and evisceration may need a colostomy.
+This allows the removal of human waste from their body via a bag attached to the abdomen.
+Disembowelment victims may also have to be fed intravenously.
+They may be more susceptible to infection and have their movement severely restricted.

 In addition to physical damages, the mental and emotional damage suffered by victims of life-changing swimming pool injuries can be severe.
-Similarly, TBI victims will require a lifetime of chronic care, together with extensive rehabilitation and the use of expensive assistive technologies, including augmentative and alternative communication devices.
+Similarly, TBI victims will require a lifetime of chronic care, together with extensive rehabilitation.
+They may need the use of expensive assistive technologies, including augmentative and alternative communication devices.

 Swimming Pool Injuries and Your Legal Rights

-There are state and federal laws about the safety of swimming pools and their equipment which must be observed by manufacturers, sellers and installers of pools and spas.
-If you or a loved one experienced swimming pool-related injuries, you may be entitled to compensation for current and future expenses, in addition to special legal damages.
+There are state and federal laws regarding the safety of swimming pools and related equipment.
+They apply to manufacturers, sellers, and installers of pools and spas.
+If you or a loved one experienced swimming pool-related injuries, you may be entitled to compensation for current and future expenses for different kinds of damages.

-- Whether you and your loved ones may be entitled to compensation for current and future medical treatment, rehabilitation, and expenses;
+- Whether you and your loved ones may be entitled to compensation for current and future medical treatment, rehabilitation, and related expenses

-- If you and your loved ones can recover lost wages from work, and other out-of-pocket expenses stemming from swimming pool injuries; and
+- If you and your loved ones can recover lost wages from work, and other out-of-pocket expenses stemming from swimming pool injuries

-Seek Legal Help for Swimming Pool Injuries Today
+Seek Legal Advice for Swimming Pool Injuries Today

-If you've suffered an injury in or around a swimming pool and believe another party is at fault, you should explore your legal options.
-Pool injuries can be quite traumatic or even fatal, and you may be entitled to damages that cover lost wages, hospital costs, rehabilitation, and future medical care.
-Contact a local injury law attorney to learn how they can help you seek compensation from the negligent party.
+If you've suffered an injury in or around a swimming pool and believe another party is at fault, a swimming pool accident lawyer can help.
+Pool injuries can be quite traumatic or even fatal, and you may be entitled to damages.
+Damages can cover lost wages, hospital costs, rehabilitation, and future medical care.

 Contact a qualified personal injury attorney to make sure your rights are protected.